About this talk

 That's when things go south pretty quickly.
 I guess just kind of wax philosophic on that for our last couple of minutes, Joe.
 It's so important to know who your customers are, to understand what's important to them.
 And if you do that research, you're going to have a really good chance of reselling, upselling, and keeping that customer around, right Joe?

 - Absolutely, and if there's one thing about dive into that one little bit further. you're 100% right in every use case that you said, and everyone can kind of theorize about the value of historical data, and why my business needs to use it?
 To answer very pertinent questions like that.
 The one biggest thing that I've just been really preaching to people about is when we wanted to build your own, bring your own cloud.
 I really believe that's the way the world's going, is only owning your data.

-Don't move it from your SAS applications to another backup software.
+Don't move it from your SaaS applications to another backup software.

 ERIC KAVANAGH: Right.

 - You're just moving it from, hey I want to take it from Salesforce and I want to pay another subscription to another cloud subscription cloud vendor, where I don't own.
 So, there is lots of players in the market.
 You can look them up.
 There's ones like Veeam or Druva.
 There's the big established ones there, and they have these large clouds.
 And what they do is they take all the backup data and they lock it in their cloud, and then they rent access back to it.
 You've just moved it from one cloud to another and I still don't own it, right?